walter-a-jablonowski/simple-obj-log/README.md

 maybe ...

 - [ ] Type from a field in array
-- [ ] Seriailise objects using Reflection
+- [ ] Serialise objects using Reflection
 - [ ] Print normal member associations and loops in embedded obj as #id
   - we also need the id in printed obj
 - [ ] Use link class see config